- Are you anxious that your child isn't living up to their potential, but you're not sure how to support them?

-We are excited to announce that Learning Revolution will be hosting an ONLINE version of the much-sought-after course:
+Which is why we are excited to announce that Learning Revolution will be hosting the third annual ONLINE version of this much-sought-after course:

 Parenting For Academic Success (and Parental Sanity)

-This course is a five-part series of classes co-taught by Greg Smith and Chris Loper.
+The course is co-taught by Greg Smith and Chris Loper.
 Chris will share the key ideas from psychology and neuroscience that are most relevant for parents, while Greg will discuss how to apply this knowledge at home.
-Meanwhile, you’ll have plenty of opportunities to ask questions, and you’ll be given pre-class journaling questions, supplemental readings, and additional resources to support the course material.
+Meanwhile, you’ll have plenty of opportunities to ask questions, and you’ll be given pre-session journaling questions, supplemental readings, and additional resources to support the course material.

 “This parent seminar is like no other.
 Understanding the learning process and the development of executive functions is a component of parenting that is often overlooked.
 Greg and Chris are exceptionally skilled at what they do and amazing communicators.
 In this seminar, they provide a baseline of information that will help any parent become more empathetic and knowledgeable as they help guide these wonderful young persons in developing their own independence and confidence.
 This seminar applies to so much more than just academics – it applies to life skills.”